-- Guidelines of frequency of interventions apply to epidural injections caudal, interlaminar, and transforaminal. - ♦ In the diagnostic phase, a patient may receive 2 procedures at intervals of no sooner than one week or preferably 2 weeks. - In the therapeutic phase (after the diagnostic phase is completed), the suggested frequency of interventional techniques should be 2 months or longer between each injection, provided that >50% relief is obtained for 2 months. - If the neural blockade is applied for different regions, they may be performed at intervals of no sooner than one week and preferably 2 weeks for most types of procedures.
+- Guidelines of frequency of interventions apply to epidural injections caudal, interlaminar, and transforaminal. - In the diagnostic phase, a patient may receive 2 procedures at intervals of no sooner than one week or preferably 2 weeks. - In the therapeutic phase (after the diagnostic phase is completed), the suggested frequency of interventional techniques should be 2 months or longer between each injection, provided that >50% relief is obtained for 2 months. - If the neural blockade is applied for different regions, they may be performed at intervals of no sooner than one week and preferably 2 weeks for most types of procedures.
 The therapeutic frequency may remain at intervals of at least 2 months for each region.
 It is further suggested that all regions be treated at the same time, provided all procedures can be performed safely. - In the treatment or therapeutic phase, the epidural injections should be repeated only as necessary according to medical necessity criteria, and it is suggested that these be limited to a maximum of 4 times per year. - Cervical and thoracic regions are considered as one region and lumbar and sacral are considered as one region.

-Manchikanti et al (62,63) showed that utilizing Chou and Huffman's criteria, the evidence appears to be fair, based on grading of good, fair, and poor in managing lumbar nerve root pain with transforaminal epidural injections.
+Manchikanti et al (81,82) showed that utilizing Chou and Huffman's criteria, the evidence appears to be fair, based on grading of good, fair, and poor in managing lumbar nerve root pain with transforaminal epidural injections.
 Consequently, our reassessment has shown multiple deficiencies in their analysis and inappropriate conclusions.

-In summary, there is significant evidence now with repeat injections appropriately performed under fluoroscopy for all types of lumbar epidural injections, even though it is only emerging for lumbar interlaminar epidural injections.
-Thus, you do not have to be concerned about using the same code for caudal epidural injections and lumbar interlaminar epidural injections.
-However, the codes are different for transforaminal epidural injections (49,50).
+In summary, there is significant evidence now with repeat injections appropriately performed under fluoroscopy for all types of lumbar epidural injections, even though it is emerging for lumbar interlaminar epidural injections.

-There is also emerging evidence for cervical epidural injections which appears to be fair even with old studies.
-Thus, permitting cervical epidural injections is also appropriate, specifically with emerging evidence (51,52).
-However, there is no significant evidence at the present time for thoracic epidural injections.
-Again, the same code is utilized for thoracic and cervical epidural injections (64).
+There is also evidence for cervical epidural injections which appears to be fair even with old studies.
+Thus, permitting cervical epidural injections is also appropriate, specifically with new evidence (56,57).
+Further, there is also moderate evidence at the present time for thoracic epidural injections (83).
+Manchikanti et al (83) demonstrated the effectiveness of thoracic interlaminar epidural injections in chronic function-limiting thoracic pain in 80% of the patients receiving local anesthetic only and 85% of patients receiving local anesthetic and steroids utilizing an average of 3-4 procedures per year.